Your area Not set — showing everywhere

 01

-Board position: The board (via staff) rejected the idea of 'nuking' the environment with pesticides, instead advocating for personal protection and natural methods.
+Board position: The board declined to spray, citing conservation concerns and the endemic nature of the species, opting instead to advocate for personal protection methods.

 medium concern